- First Aid Requirement

 COURSE DRESS CODE

-You will only be able to apply for your licence renewal when you have passed all units of the course - results can take between (7-10 working days after course completion).
-You do NOT need your e-certificate to apply as your qualification is matched electronically).
+You will only be able to apply for a licence when you have passed all exams and assessments of the course - results can take between (7-10 working days after course completion).

 SKILLS FOR JOBS - POLICIES